urcsc170/2018-spring-csc170/lab07-css-for-layout/instructions.md

 ## Step 6: Apply a Flex layout to your citations

-- Assuming you used an unordered list for your citations (or references or whatever you called them), add a class to the UL, example: `flowing-boxes` or something like that.
-(NOTE: if you didn't structure your citations in an unordered list, do so now.)
+- Assuming you used an ordered or unordered list for your citations (or references or whatever you called them), add a class to the OL or UL.
+For example, add: `"flowing-boxes"` or something like that.
+(NOTE: if you didn't structure your citations in a list, do so now.)
 - Then, in CSS add the following styles to the class `.flowing-boxes`:

 ```css